aklump/drupal-test/documentation/source/end-to-end.md

 > End-to-end testing is a Software testing methodology to test an application flow from start to end.
 The purpose of end to end testing is to simulate the real user scenario and validate the system under test and its components for integration and data integrity.

 Create these tests by extending `\AKlump\DrupalTest\EndToEndTestCase`.
-They should be saved in your _Client_ folders.
+They should be saved in your _EndToEnd_ folder.

 These tests are the slowest as they offer a full browser environment, so they facilitate the testing of forms, multi-page workflows, and Javascript interaction.
 If you just want to check for elements on a single page, use `\AKlump\DrupalTest\ClientTestCase` instead.